Shoot for the Moon Illustration by Walker Cahall

 Congratulations!
 You have just installed and configured WordPress with Apache on your CentOS 7.1 Server.
 Thank you for following along in this How-To, and check back with us agan for new updates.

-Atlantic.net offers managed server hosting services which include a layer of business-essential managed services to your hosting packages.
+Atlantic.net offers VPS hosting and managed server hosting services which include a layer of business-essential managed services to your hosting packages.
 Contact us today for more information.